ec-jrc/re3gistry/helpdesk-management/README.md

 ### GitHub labels

 To be able to know the status of each issue reported in the helpdesk (from the initial assessment to the final implementation of a solution for it), a number of labels are used.
-These are listed on [this page](https://github.com/ec-jrc/re3gistry/issues/labels) and are described in more detail below in the chronological order in which they are used while managing each
+These are listed on [this page](https://github.com/ec-jrc/re3gistry/issues/labels) and are described in more detail below in the chronological order in which they are used while managing each Re3gistry issue:

-Validator issue:
 - **_question_**: In case the issue requires further information from the user, the Re3gistry Team asks the user to provide it in the issue.
 - **_under analysis_**: This label is assigned after the issue has been opened, and indicates that the Re3gistry Team is performing a first analysis to figure out what is the problem and how to address it; in case this requires further information from the user, the Re3gistry Team asks the user to provide it in the issue discussion.
 - **_bug_**: This label is assigned when something isn’t working.
 The main purpose of this label is to obtain info about the typology of the issues and include this in reports.